Best Float Valve Concrete Tank Options

 Some need to come from the top side of the tank, like the main picture in this blog.
 Our Side Mount Kits are an extremely durable solution for that situation.
 Measure your tank(s) at the widest part of the lip to determine what size will suit.
 They come in multiple sizes for your convenience and can pair with our high volume or standard valves.
 If your pressure is pushing 90 psi, then we recommend sizing up on the floats to handle that.
 The side mount kit loses some of the capability for pressure of the kits mounted from the bottom.
 The 12"x4" pan float will help if needed.
 Contact us with questions.

-A drain pipe is not absolutely necessary, but if it is convenient, go ahead and put one on in.
+A drain pipe is not absolutely necessary, but if it is convenient, go ahead and put one on in especially if you are using our ice prevention products.
 It will be easier to clean the tank and you won't have to siphon or pump it out.The standard level for an overflow pipe is 1-2" from the top of the tank, or full if the wind won't bother it.
 If you are going to use our ice prevention products, it will help prevent some messes during the coldest months to have one.
 The below picture is using our Micro Sweeper.

 For the height of the float, shoot for setting to be 2/3 underwater in high pressure.
 We have barrel floats and pan floats.
-The barrel floats pictured below are our most basic float and function up to 90 psi.
+The barrel floats pictured below are our most basic float and function up to 90 psi in our standard kits.
+Our Best Float High Volume Valve Kits use a barrel float as well.
 Our pan floats are adjusted from the top of the water and perform better in highly windy areas.
-The pan floats (pictured above) allow for higher pressure up to 165 psi.
+The pan floats (pictured above) allow for higher pressure up to 180 psi.

 Once installed the only semi-regular maintenance will be the poppet washers.
 Some replace them every 6 months, some every 3-5 years.
 If you start to have a little overflow, these will fix the problem 9 times out of 10.